stuartMoorhouse/elastic-event-hub-policy-terraform/README.md

 # Elastic Event Hub Policy Terraform

-This Terraform configuration creates an Azure Event Hub integration in Elastic Fleet.
+This repo contains Terraform configuration to set up Azure Event Hub log ingestion in Elastic Fleet.
+It automates the creation of agent policies and integration policies that would normally be configured manually through Kibana.

 ## Prerequisites